Messier 33: 2nd-closest spiral galaxy | EarthSky.org

 Say hello to the much-photographed Triangulum galaxy – aka Messier 33 – a face-on pinwheel of swarming suns and the second-nearest spiral galaxy to our Milky Way.
 This galaxy is only about 2.7 million light-years away.
 It’s huge, with a diameter about half that of our Milky Way.
 But it’s turned face on to us and thus has a low surface brightness in our sky.
-Although theoretically visible to the unaided eye under dark skies conditions, it’s not easy to spot in binoculars or even a telescope.
-Follow the links below to learn more about this nearby, face-on, very beautiful spiral galaxy.
+Although theoretically visible to the unaided eye under dark sky conditions, it’s still not easy to spot in binoculars or even a telescope.
+Keep reading to learn more about this nearby, face-on, very beautiful spiral galaxy.

 How to find the Triangulum galaxy.
 Have you ever seen the Andromeda galaxy (Messier 31), closest spiral galaxy to our Milky Way?
 If not, try finding the Andromeda galaxy before you take on the Triangulum galaxy.
 Here are two ways to find the Andromeda galaxy: